-If you work in marketing or sales, you probably spend a lot of time thinking about using email marketing to acquire customers — watching engagement stats, A/B testing content, and planning campaign after campaign to convert.
+If you work in marketing or sales, you probably spend a lot of time thinking about using email marketing to acquire ecommerce customers — watching engagement stats, A/B testing content, and planning campaign after campaign to convert.

 What’s your best conversion rate on those campaigns?
 Ten percent?
 A little lower?
 Maybe a bit higher?